Start the conversation

 EVs and connected cars will also push up markets like semiconductors, copper, artificial intelligence, and 5G tech.
 The car of the future is really a fusion of almost every technology we are aware of today.

-That's why owning the best EV stocks is so important right now.
+That's why owning the best electric vehicle stocks is so important right now.
 Many investors have already been taking advantage of this monumental opportunity.

 They drove the Tesla stock price up over 700% in 2020.
 Other EV stocks that got positive attention were Workhorse Group and NIO.
 We recommended Workhorse in January 2020, and it proceeded to pop 969% over the next year.